Brad Stevens reportedly breaks silence on his involvement in North Carolina coaching search

 By the time Stevens had led Butler to the tournament in 2013, a Round of 32 finish, the NBA came calling.
 He was hired by the Celtics ahead of the 2013-14 season.
 After rebuilding in Year 1 (25-57), Stevens led the Celtics to the playoffs for seven consecutive seasons, including three trips to the Eastern Conference Finals.

 But after 2021, Stevens transitioned to the front office with the retirement of Danny Ainge, a move that ended up paying off a few years later.
-Now, Stevens is one of those coaches where fans will say “well, you have to make him say no.”
+Now, Stevens is one of those coaches who fans will say, “you have to make him say no.”

 However, the Tar Heels missed the NCAA Tournament entirely in 2023 and declined an NIT invitation.
 They then went 2023-24 to go 29-8 overall and win the ACC regular-season title en route to a Sweet Sixteen appearance.